yashtank86/custome-api-springboot/README.md

 <h1>Customer API Documentation</h1>
-Welcome to the Customer API documentation!
-This API is built with Spring Boot, utilizing MySQL for data storage.
+This spring boot application provide Customer api.
+This api is built with Spring Boot, utilizing MySQL for data storage.
 It exposes endpoints to manage customer information, including id, first_name, last_name, email, and phone_number.
 The API is designed to be powerful, scalable, and easy to integrate into your applications.

 ## Note